pyoko-dev/ComfyUI-EasyIllustrious/README.md

 - Regional Prompting (IllustriousRegionalConditioning)
     - Applies different prompts to specific areas via masks, with weights and time ranges (start/end 0–1).
     - Use when you want different concepts/styles in different parts of one image (e.g., sky: sunset; foreground: flowers).
+    - How: Build your base prompt as usual, then create regions with:
+        - "□ Empty Regions (Illustrious)" → one or more "＋ Make Region (Illustrious)" → chain via "→ Append Region (Illustrious)"
-    - How: Build your base prompt as usual, add Regional Conditioning, wire masks + prompts, then feed its CONDITIONING to your sampler.
+        - Connect the resulting ILLUSTRIOUS_REGIONS to the "regions" input of "⌦ Regional Conditioning (Illustrious)", then feed its CONDITIONING to your sampler.

 Tips